electricimp/Inflate/README.md

 This method inflates the deflate-compressed data passed into its *source* parameter.
 This data *must* be stored as a blob.

-A second, optional parameter, *debug* is provided.
+A second, optional parameter, *debug*, is provided.
 It defaults to `false`, but if you pass in `true`, the class will log progress data and other information during the decompression process.

 If the decompression fails in any way, the method returns `null`, otherwise it returns a new blob containing the decompressed binary data.